1.Short-Term Greed at Excessive Levels.

 The S&P 500’s price/earnings ratio, based on both five-year normalized earnings and five-year trailing peak earnings under Generally Accepted Accounting Principles, stands near its 90th percentile for the period.
 Ditto for the MSCI USA Index’s price-to-cash flow ratio.
 On a price-to-sales basis, the S&P is at the 100th percentile.

 Stocks Hit New Highs Just One Year After Bleak Lows.
 But a Yellow Light Is Flashing.

 3.10% of S&P Assets are Goodwill…Break Out Your Accounting Books.

-The Great & The Goodwill
+& The Goodwill